uktrade/platform-tools/README.md

 > [!IMPORTANT]
 > When testing is complete, do not forget to revert the `dbt-platform-helper` installation back to what it was; e.g. `pip install dbt-platform-helper==0.1.39`.

-#### Regression/integration testing
+#### End to end testing

-Because this codebase is only fully exercised in conjunction with several others, we have [platform-regression-tests](https://github.com/uktrade/platform-regression-tests), which orchestrates the testing of them working together.
+Because this codebase is only fully exercised in conjunction with several others, we have [platform-end-to-end-tests](https://github.com/uktrade/platform-end-to-end-tests), which orchestrates the testing of them working together.

 ### Publishing